Geoff Willis: Formula One

-In 1990, Willis moved into Formula One and joined the Leyton House team where he met, and worked alongside, Adrian Newey and it was through this association that he joined Williams, after Newey was recruited by the British team.
+In 1990, Willis moved into Formula One and joined the Leyton House team where he met, and worked alongside, Adrian Newey.
+It was through this association that he joined Williams, after Newey was recruited by the British team.
 Willis worked extensively on computational fluid dynamics at Williams, a new concept of aerodynamics and engineering in Formula One at the time.
 When Newey moved to rival McLaren in 1997, Willis was promoted, alongside Gavin Fisher, to become chief aerodynamicist beneath Patrick Head.

 Willis joined BAR in late 2001, recruited by outgoing team principal Craig Pollock.
-David Richards joined the team for the 2002 campaign at a time where Honda reaffirmed their commitment to engine supply.
+David Richards joined the team for the 2002 campaign at a time when Honda reaffirmed their commitment to engine supply.
 The team struggled during 2002 as the changes took shape, with Olivier Panis leaving ahead of 2003 to be replaced by British driver Jenson Button.
 The 2004 season was the most successful for the team, under Willis technical stewardship, the team finished 2nd in the constructors championship behind Ferrari.
 At the end of the season, Honda took a 45% acquisition of the team, and whilst Richards would move on, Willis remained as Technical Director for the final season as BAR in 2005.

 Willis oversaw the new Honda RA106 built to the new Formula One specifications for the 2006 season.
 However, by late June, his role within the team became unclear when Honda appointed Shuhei Nakamoto as Senior Technical Director.
 Willis had been told to stop going to races in order to focus on aerodynamics, which appeared to conflict with the appointment of Mariano Alperin to head the aerodynamics group using Honda's new full-size wind tunnel.
 Willis would leave the team shortly afterwards.